The Euler Number of Bloch States Manifold and the Quantum Phases in Gapped Fermionic Systems

 \section{Abstract}

-We propose a new topological Euler number to characterize nontrivial topological phases of gapped fermionic systems, which originates from the Gauss-Bonnet theorem on the Riemannian structure of Bloch states established by the real part of the quantum geometric tensor in momentum space.
+We propose a topological Euler number to characterize nontrivial topological phases of gapped fermionic systems, which originates from the Gauss-Bonnet theorem on the Riemannian structure of Bloch states established by the real part of the quantum geometric tensor in momentum space.
 Meanwhile, the imaginary part of the geometric tensor corresponds to the Berry curvature which leads to the Chern number characterization.
-We discuss the topological numbers induced by the geometric tensor analytically in a general two-band model, and as an example, we show the quantum phases of anisotropic XY spin chain in a transverse field can be distinguished by the Euler characteristic number and the $Z_2$ number in 1+1 dimensional momentum space, respectively.
+We discuss the topological numbers induced by the geometric tensor analytically in a general two-band model.
+As an example, we show that the zero-temperature phase diagram of a transverse field XY spin chain can be distinguished by the Euler characteristic number of the Bloch states manifold in a (1+1)-dimensional Bloch momentum space.